The best lenses for the Sony A6700: discover my top choices for shooting both stills and video with this highly capable camera

 A small lens with a big heart and a big viewing angle, I love how this Sony 11mm shoehorns so much into the image frame.
 I find it ideal for everything from cramped architectural interiors to sweeping landscape vistas and cityscapes, while its fast f/1.8 aperture makes it equally adept for astrophotography.
 Buy one and it won’t be long before you wondered how you ever managed without it.

-I really like that the lens is designed to be equally adept at shooting stills and movies, boasting two linear stepping motors that deliver super-fast autofocus for stills and smooth, virtually silent focus transitions for movies.
+I really like that the lens is designed to be equally useful for shooting stills and movies, boasting two linear stepping motors that deliver super-fast autofocus for stills and smooth, virtually silent focus transitions for movies.
 The minimum focus distance of 0.15m shrinks to just 0.12m in manual focus mode, delivering a tight depth of field at f/1.8 for close-ups or using the lens for vlogging.
 Handling benefits from an AF/MF switch is featured and a customizable autofocus-hold button.

 Read more: Sony E 11mm f/1.8 review